 Does the land still draw crowds?

 Yes.
-Even nearly three years after its opening, guests continue to visit Pandora, and Avatar Flight of Passage remains one of the most popular rides at Disney World.
-FastPass+ reservations get snatched up quickly, so be ready when your reservation window opens up.
+Even years after its opening, guests continue to visit Pandora, and Avatar Flight of Passage remains one of the most popular rides at Disney World.
+FastPass+ reservations get snatched up quickly, so be ready when your reservation window opens up once FastPass+ returns.

 Are you preparing to visit Pandora — The World of Avatar?
 What are you looking forward to the most?
-Will you be visiting during the Extra Magic Hours that are available exclusively to Disney World Resort hotel guests?
 Let us know in the comments below and share any questions you have!